 Moving to Amsterdam but not sure where to live?
 Find out which part of the city is right for you with our guide on where to live in Amsterdam.

 Amsterdam is truly a world city, with citizens of over 180 nationalities calling the Dutch capital home.
 And it’s easy to see why it’s so popular.
-With its old-world charm, beautiful canals, and laid-back pace of life, it’s a great place to live.
+With its beautiful canals, laid-back pace of life, and many unique and distinctive neighborhoods, it’s a great place to live.

 But for many internationals arriving in Amsterdam, it can be difficult to decide where to live.
 The city has seven unique and colorful districts, all of them well-connected thanks to an excellent network of cycle paths and public transport.
 To help you find the right area of the city for your needs, our guide gives a brief overview of each Amsterdam district:

 Settle Service is a relocation specialist operating in the Netherlands.
 Their experienced team of immigration officers and relocation coordinators provide advice and support for companies and employees.
 So, if you're moving to Amsterdam, let the experts at Settle Service help you relocate with confidence.

 If you’re looking for the hustle and bustle of the city, then Centrum is for you.
 The district fans out from Amsterdam Centraal train station and is largely considered the most beautiful part of the city, with picturesque, tree-lined canals at every turn.

 There’s plenty to do in the center, too.
 From fine dining to fast-food joints and underground nightclubs to plush theaters, there’s something for every taste.
 As an extra, you may just end up living in a charming (and probably crooked), Amsterdam canal house.

 - Costs: Central living comes at a price, so expect to pay out for even the most modest apartment, especially on the Canal Belt that wraps around the inner core.